khackethal/project-1/README.md

 ### Key Learnings & Future Features

-The project was an eye opener in terms of how JavaScrip classes can create animations, movement and user interactions.
+The project was an eye opener in terms of how JavaScript classes can create animations, movement and user interactions.

 If I do get time going forward I would like to clear up the sound, and find a solution that does not involve a hard reset between games.